sieyip/CodingPractice/README.md

 # CodingPractice

-This repository is dedicated to daily algorithm challenges.
+This repository is dedicated to algorithm challenges.